alohaaloha/paypal-java-api/README.md

 # ePayment

 ## About:
 Project for Electronic Payment Systems course at Faculty of Technical Sciences, University of Novi Sad, 2016/2017

 ## Team:
-Radomir Marinkovic, Dorian Cizmar, Drazen Flight, Branislav Cogic(850e)
+Radomir Marinković, Dorian Čizmar, Dražen Đanić, Branislav Čogić

 ## Stack:
-Spring + AngularJS 1.5
+Spring Boot with Java 1.8 + AngularJS 1.5

 ## How To Develop: